deadlydog/deadlydog.github.io/_posts/2025-02-08-Windows-settings-I-change-after-a-clean-install.md

 comments_locked: false
 toc: true
 categories:
-  - Windows
+  - Performance
   - Productivity
-  - Shortcuts
+  - Windows
 tags:
-  - Windows
+  - Performance
   - Productivity
-  - Shortcuts
+  - Windows
 ---

 Windows has a ton of native settings and features that can make it more pleasant and efficient to use.